Existence of nuclear modifications on longitudinal-transverse structure-function ratio: Introduction

 Nuclear modifications of the structure function $F_2^N$ are now well known from small $x$ to large $x$ for many nuclei.
 At small $x$, there are negative modifications due to nuclear shadowing.
 At medium $x$, nuclear binding and possible nucleon's internal modifications contribute.
 At large $x$, the nuclear modification increases due to the nucleon's Fermi motion in a nucleus \cite{emc-effect}.

 On the other hand, there is no experimental evidence on the nuclear modification of the ratio $R_N$ at this stage as reported in 2001 and 2002 \cite{hermes-2000,R-neutrino}.
-Therefore, it is taken as grated in analyzing nuclear data, $e.\, g.$ for the deuteron, in order obtain the structure functions of the ``nucleon" that the nuclear modification does not exist for the ratio $R_N$.
+The longitudinal-transverse ratios were measured also at JLab in 2007 \cite{R-Jlab-2007}; however, a significant nuclear effect was not clear by considering experimental errors.
+Therefore, it is taken as grated in analyzing nuclear data, $e.\, g.$ for the deuteron, that the nuclear modification does not exist for the ratio $R_N$. in order to obtain the structure functions of the ``nucleon".
 This assumption is used, for example, in obtaining the polarized structure function $g_1$ for the neutron from the measurements of the deuteron and $^3$He.
+In the similar way, the nucleon's function $R_N$ is used even for heavy nuclei in studying short-range correlations.

 To be precise, this assumption is not right theoretically as it was proposed in 2003 \cite{ek-2003}.
-Because a nucleon in a nucleus moves at any direction, which is not necessary the longitudinal direction along the virtual photon momentum, due to its Fermi motion, the transverse and longitudinal structure function could mix.
-Although we focuses on the medium- and large-$x$ regions in this work, the small-$x$ nuclear modification should be also interesting topic because $F_L^A$ is related to gluon dynamics in nuclei as investigated at HERA (Hadron-Elektron-Ringanlage) for the nucleon \cite{hera-fl} and it will be investigated at the EICs \cite{eic,lhec,eicc}.
+Because a nucleon in a nucleus moves in any direction, which is not necessarily the longitudinal direction along the virtual photon momentum, due to its Fermi motion, the transverse and longitudinal structure function could mix.
+This topic could become interesting again in the near future because a new experimental study of $R_N$ \cite{R-Jlab-pro-R} is scheduled to run in 2026 \cite{JP-Chen} and because the polarized deuteron experiment will start soon at JLab \cite{JLab-deuteron}.
+Therefore, it is worth shedding light on this nuclear modification topic by using a reliable theoretical model.
+Although I fofus on the medium- and large-$x$ regions in this work, the small-$x$ nuclear modification should also be and interesting topic because $F_L^A$ is related to gluon dynamics in nuclei as investigated at HERA (Hadron-Elektron-Ringanlage) for the nucleon \cite{hera-fl} and it will be investigated at the EICs \cite{eic,lhec,eicc}.

-In this paper, we show numerically that such nuclear modifications of $R_N$ exist in the deuteron.
+In this paper, I show numerically that such nuclear modifications of $R_N$ exist in the deuteron.
 These nuclear modifications need to be considered for obtaining precise structure functions of the ``nucleon" from nuclear data.
 This article consists of the following.
 First, the theoretical formalism is shown for the nuclear modifications of the longitudinal-transverse ratio $R_N$.
 Then, numerical results are shown and they are summarized.